Skip to content

 • Technical requirements: Who provides PA, lighting, power, and backline

-Read our full guide on what to include in a gig contract for the complete clause-by-clause breakdown.
+Read our full guide on what to include in a gig contract for the complete clause-by-clause breakdown, or start with our complete guide to booking live music.

 Sources & verification

-Related reading: how much to pay a live band, booking a band for a corporate event, gig contract essentials, how to choose a band, GX Rate Index.
+How much to pay a live band, Booking a band for a corporate event, Gig contract essentials, How to choose a band, GX Rate Index.

 Naumaan